7 Storytelling Podcasts So Good You’ll Forget About TV

 Have you seen any 30 for 30 ESPN documentaries?
 They are fascinating.
 And the 30 for 30 podcast manages to do all of the things the documentaries do but without the visuals.
 These sports stories are so well done that I honestly don’t miss the TV part at all.

-In the first and second seasons each podcast episode was standalone and focused on stories like how the UFC came to be, the fight over hosting night games at Wrigley field, the creation of the Madden video game, and activism in the NBA.
+If you dig into the archives, you’ll find standalone episodes and focused on stories like how the UFC came to be, the fight over hosting night games at Wrigley Field, the creation of the Madden video game, and activism in the NBA.
 Through interviews with players, coaches, fans, and the media, the podcast brings all of these stories to life and takes you behind the scenes of the business of sports.

 Time per episode: Under 1 hour